Travel The World

 Selina Lapa, Rio de Janeiro

 Accommodation in Brazil can be a bit pricey, especially in Rio.
-Whether you’re backpacking or just looking for a good deal, staying in a hostel or a pousada (an inn in Portugese) is often a better option.
+Whether you’re backpacking or just looking for a good deal, staying in a hostel or a pousada (an inn in Portuguese) is often a better option.

 You won’t find many big hostel chains in Brazil, but Che Lagarto is a well-known name.
-While it might be on the pricier side, it’s renowned for its quality.
+While it might be on the pricier side, it’s known for its quality.
 In Ilha Grande for example, the Che Lagarto hostel is the best on the island.

 If you’re traveling with a big group, consider booking an apartment through Airbnb in cities like Rio.
 Just be cautious about the location, as some apartments might be in favelas.